craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+# Dec 3, 2019
+* In SQL, you can use the [`RETURNING`](https://www.postgresql.org/docs/11/dml-returning.html) clause to modify selected data, and avoid writing multiple queries.

 # Dec 2, 2019
 * On Mac/Windows, Docker containers can reference the host ip with `host.docker.internal`.
 On linux, you must use [other methods](https://nickjanetakis.com/blog/docker-tip-65-get-your-docker-hosts-ip-address-from-in-a-container).
 * Sometimes in docker, you'll get messages that indicate a lack of storage space.
 Removing dangling volumes and images can usually solve the problem: `docker volume ls -q -f dangling=true`, `docker rmi $(docker images -q -f "dangling=true")`